catseye/toolshelf/README.markdown

 `$TOOLSHELF` directory, if a disruptive change is made in how source trees and their metadata are organized.

+`toolshelf` has been used successfully on Ubuntu 11.10 and cygwin.
+It should probably work on Mac OS X; if you have a Mac, please try it and let me know.

 Further Reading
 ---------------